GUVSWMD

 • Apparel Impact Drop-Off Containers

-Construction & Demolition Materials (C&D)
+Construction & Demolition Materials (a.k.a.
+C&D)

-• COVER Home Repair, WRJ ~ (802) 296-7241
+• COVER Home Repair, WRJ (802) 296-7241

-• Vermont Salvage Exchange, WRJ ~ (802) 295-7616
+• Vermont Salvage Exchange, WRJ (802) 295-7616

 • Freecycle, Front Porch Forum, Your local listserv